 He should have seen Star Trek: TMP.
 It has excuses.
 Many of the visual effects (although stunning) don’t serve a purpose beyond “we don’t have any actual story to put here, enjoy these flashing abstract colors”.
 Big chunks of the film are a laser light show in space, intercut with shots of the crew looking awed.
 For a while, you share their awe.
 But then it feels like it’s time for something to happen.

 Calling a movie “The Motion Picture” sounds either presumptuous of horribly underconfident: you’re either suggesting that it will be the definitive one, or the only one.
 In the case of ST:TMP, I can’t even call it A Motion Picture, as it’s been recut and re-released many times.
 The film is now legion, I’m not sure if the original version is exists today in a purchasable form.
-I enjoyed the version I saw a lot, but it’s really quite different to what audiences were used to seeing from Star Trek.
+Although it’s a different sort of Star Trek, I enjoyed it a lot.

 (It’s worth noting that Orson Welles voiced the cinematic trailers for this movie.
 One year later, he’d be voicing Manowar songs, and commercials for frozen peas.)